hanhanwu/Hanhan_LangGraph_Exercise/AI_for_BI/ReadMe.md

 # AI for BI

 * [How to Run DeepSeek R1 through vLLM][2]
+  * On Google Colab, at least needs T4 GPU as runtime

 * [SQL Agent with OpenAI][1]
   * This agent can write SQL, execute SQL, rewrite failed SQL, output results